robotology/blocktest/README.md

     debug = 1
     none = 0

-There are 10 logs used in a circular way.
+There are 10 logs used circularly.

-## 8.2.
+## 9.2.
 Sensors logging

 If sensor logging is setted (See section [Finally the test](#finally-the-test)) through **position** parameter in loggingtype, the position log file has the format: \<test number>-\<joint name>-\<repetition number>.